 The precarious situation that American men face has a lot to do with the nature of the jobs they’re doing.

 Germany and Switzerland, which are bleeding manufacturing at a much slower rate, do more precision work (read: watches and cars), which is harder to ship overseas to hand over to robots and algorithms.
 Traditionally masculine, American blue collar jobs tend toward repetitive tasks, making them easier to replace.
 (One British estimate predicted that 35 percent of traditionally male jobs in the UK are at high risk of being automated, compared with 26 percent of traditionally female jobs.)

 There’s a race to automate trucking, a traditionally male role, but not so much nursing.

 And the working-class jobs that are being added tend toward what’s traditionally taken to be “women’s work.”
-Care-oriented jobs like home-care aides continue to go up -- a trend that’s only going to continue as America gets older and boomers move into retirement.
+Care-oriented jobs like home-care aides continue to go up – a trend that’s only going to continue as America gets older and boomers move into retirement.
 These are not trends that add to the marketability of guys.

 “The lack of good jobs for these men is making them less and less attractive to women in the marriage market, and women, with their greater earnings, can do fine remaining single,” says Bertrand, the Chicago economist.
 “For gender identity reasons, these men may not want to enter into marriages with women who are dominating them economically, even if this would make economic sense to them.”

 So what’s a man to do within change like this?
-Dorn recommends, if one is able, to specialize in areas that are harder to automate -- jobs that require problem-solving and creativity.
+Dorn recommends, if one is able, to specialize in areas that are harder to automate – jobs that require problem-solving and creativity.
 But those jobs also often require more education.

 Then comes the much woolier, complex issue of gender norms.
 There are individual choices to be made at a personal level for men to take on traditionally feminine work, or for heterosexual couples to settle on a situation where the wife brings home the bacon.

-But these individual choices don’t happen in a vacuum -- they’re necessarily informed by the broader culture.
+But these individual choices don’t happen in a vacuum – they’re necessarily informed by the broader culture.

 “Traditional masculinity is standing in the way of working-class men’s employment,” Johns Hopkins sociologist Andrew Cherlin said in an interview.
 “We have a cultural lag where our views of masculinity have not caught up to the change in the job market.”
 (This was captured in a recent New York Times headline: “Men Don’t Want to Be Nurses.
 Their Wives Agree.”)

 Parents and educators will play the biggest role in teaching more gender neutral attitudes regarding who belongs in the home and who belongs in the marketplace, Bertrand says.
-And eventually, she adds, gender norms “will adjust to the new realities” that are already present in the economy: women are getting better educations and are more employable, and the work opportunities that are growing are -- for now -- thought to be feminine.
+And eventually, she adds, gender norms “will adjust to the new realities” that are already present in the economy: women are getting better educations and are more employable, and the work opportunities that are growing are – for now – thought to be feminine.